KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 <br>

 ## Overview of Logistic Regression

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Logistic Regression** is used when the dependent variable is binary (e.g., yes/no, true/false, or 0/1).
-It estimates the probability that a given input belongs to a specific category.
-The model outputs probabilities, which are then thresholded to classify the input into one of two classes.
+- **Logistic Regression** is used when the dependent variable is binary (e.g., yes/no, true/false, or 0/1).
+- It estimates the probability that a given input belongs to a specific category.
+- The model outputs probabilities, which are then thresholded to classify the input into one of two classes.

 ### Logistic Regression Equation

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For logistic regression, the model predicts the probability of a binary outcome, expressed as:
+- For logistic regression, the model predicts the probability of a binary outcome, expressed as:

 **$$
 P(Y=1 | X) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_n x_n)}}